 - How do I enable live transcript or closed captions?
 How do I retrieve audio and chat transcripts?

-Live transcripts done through automatic speech recognition (ASR) is now available in Zoom!
+Live transcripts done through automatic speech recognition (ASR) are now available in Zoom!
 If you are the meeting or webinar host, when you click the “Live Transcript” button, you can “Enable Auto-Transcription."

 Closed caption allows you or another meeting attendee, assigned by the host, to add closed captioning in a meeting.
 In a webinar, closed captioning can be typed by the host, co-host, or a panelist assigned by the host.